mthsmcd/MachineLearningTurbulenceModels/README.md

   - The deviatoric part of the calculated ***R*** is injected into the momentum balance.
   - The process is repeated iteratively until numerical convergence.

-Inside the `data` folder there is a shell script that will calculate and organize the source terms in the simulations folders.
+Inside the `data` folder there is a shell script that will calculate and organize the source terms in each simulation.

 ## Using the models